April 20, 2012 · 2 Comments

 Moore College of Art senior Deborah Artaza won the Blick Art Materials’ giveaway motor scooter, beating out over 35,000 others who entered the drawing for the scooter.
 Congratulations to Artaza on her new 2011 Yamaha Vino Classic Motor Scooter and custom airbrushed helmet by Iwata artist Steve Driscoll, and to Moore College of Art & Design, who received a five thousand dollar Blick gift card as part of Artaza’s Grand Prize package!

-Tags: aiga, aiga philly, blick art materials, bo bartlett, daniel heyman, dm contemporary, ed shockley, emily brown, first peoples fund, gallery joe, grindcore house, heather gargon, hiro sakaguchi, james oliver gallery, jebney lewis, jeremy hush, joe boruchow, john phillips, joseph rishel, kat moran, man bartlett, michael bukowski, mike geno, mlac, moore college of art and design, paul romano, philadelphia museum of art, philly magazine, rotunda, subcircle, team sunshine, the photo review, tim fitts, uarts, westbeth gallery, zoe strauss
+Tags: aiga, aiga philly, blick art materials, bo bartlett, daniel heyman, dm contemporary, ed shockley, emily brown, first peoples fund, gallery joe, grindcore house, heather gargon, hiro sakaguchi, james oliver gallery, jebney lewis, jeremy hush, joe boruchow, john phillips, joseph rishel, kat moran, man bartlett, michael bukowski, mike geno, mlac, moore college of art and design, paul romano, philadelphia museum of art, philly magazine, rotunda, subcircle, team sunshine, tim fitts, uarts, westbeth gallery, zoe strauss